BrightSky-OSSDO/DSB/README.md

 # DSB
 An open-source lightweight driver that adds modern USB compatibility to DOS.
 USB 1, 2, and 3 are all supported.

+---

+It is recommended to add DSB to your `AUTOEXEC.BAT` file so the driver initializes automatically at startup and you can immediately start using USB devices.

 # Compatibility
 DSB has been tested on MS-DOS 6.22.
 It's unknown if it works on earlier versions, but it should work on later versions.
 And since DSB is a DOS driver, it will also add modern USB compatibility to DOS-based Windows versions, such as Windows 3.x.
 It should also work for any other Windows version you install on top of DOS 6.22.